markiskander/biomaj-docker/README.md

 # Potential issues
 If upon running the docker, you get a mongo connection refused error, it might be because mongod is taking long to start up. the startup file has a 60 second wait by default to make sure mongod starts.
 On some machines this may not be sufficient.
 If so, simply edit the line "sleep 60" to "sleep 90" or so in startup.sh in your biomaj-docker folder.

+If there are any changes made to biomaj and/or biomaj-watcher by their maintainers, back up your files and simply rebuild the docker; the Dockerfile always pulls the latest available copy of biomaj and biomaj-watcher from their git repos.